Bastl34/eBayChangeListener/README.md

   * if you are using gmail: enable usage for less secure apps in gmail

-# start
+# Start

     node index.js

-# start using forever service
+# Start using forever service

     sudo npm install -g forever
     sudo npm install -g forever-service